dmccreary/personal-finance/docs/glossary.md

 Financial markets outside an investor's home country, offering additional investment opportunities and diversification benefits.

 **Example:** You'll explore how incorporating international markets into your investment strategy can reduce portfolio volatility while capturing global growth opportunities.

+#### Investment Account Types

+Various account structures for holding investments, each with distinct tax treatments, contribution limits, and withdrawal rules.

+**Example:** This course compares investment account types including taxable brokerage accounts, IRAs, and 401(k) plans to optimize your savings strategy.

+#### Investment Fundamentals

+Basic principles underlying successful investing, including risk-return relationships, diversification, and time horizons.

+**Example:** You'll learn investment fundamentals in this class that provide a foundation for making informed decisions throughout your life.

+#### Investment Time Horizon

+The length of time an investor expects to hold an investment before needing the funds.

+**Example:** This course teaches you to match investment time horizons with appropriate asset allocations, keeping short-term funds safe while maximizing long-term growth.

 #### IRA Accounts